-Our common stock may be delisted from The Nasdaq Capital Market if we cannot regain compliance with Nasdaq's continued listing requirements.
+Our Common Stock may be delisted from the Nasdaq Capital Market if we cannot maintain compliance with Nasdaq's continued listing requirements.

 In order to maintain our listing on Nasdaq, we are required to comply with the Nasdaq requirements, which includes maintaining a minimum bid price and a minimum public float.
-In particular, we are required to maintain a minimum bid price of \$1.00 per share, and we traded below that threshold regularly during and prior to our fiscal year ended August 31, 2021.
-On September 13, 2021, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our common stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
-This notice had no immediate effect on the Nasdaq listing or trading of the company's common stock.
+For example, we are required to maintain a minimum bid price of \$1.00 per share, and we traded below that threshold regularly during and prior to our fiscal year ended August 31, 2021.
+On September 13, 2021, we received a notice from Nasdaq stating that we were not in compliance with Nasdaq Listing Rule 5450(a)(1) (the "Minimum Bid Price Rule") because our Common Stock failed to maintain a minimum closing bid price of \$1.00 for 30 consecutive business days.
+This notice had no immediate effect on the Nasdaq listing or trading of the company's Common Stock.

 In accordance with Nasdaq Listing Rule 5810(c)(3)(A), we were afforded an initial period of 180 calendar days, or until March 14, 2022, to regain compliance with the Minimum Bid Price Rule.
 We were then afforded a second grace period of an additional 180 calendar days, or until September 12, 2022, to regain compliance with the Minimum Bid Price Rule.
-If we have not regained compliance with the Minimum Bid Price Rule within such time period, we will receive a written delisting notice from Nasdaq that our common stock will be delisted from the Nasdaq Capital Market
+On August 24, 2022, we received a formal notification via letter from Nasdaq confirming that the Company had regained compliance with the minimum bid price requirement under Nasdaq Listing Rule 5550(a)(2), which requires that the Company's Common Stock maintain a minimum bid price of at least \$1.00 per share, and that the matter is now closed.